- Circular saw

 If you want to add the sight and sound of moving water to your yard without the heavy work and frequent maintenance of a pond or waterfall, consider a fountain.
 Unlike a pond or waterfall, a freestanding fountain doesn't require hard labor and there's very little maintenance to do later.
 Best of all, you can place a fountain just about anywhere: among plants, inside a sun porch, or on a deck or patio.
 You could even build a pair to flank a gateway or path.

-This article will show you how to cast a fountain using inexpensive off-the-shelf materials.
+We will show you how to cast a fountain using inexpensive off-the-shelf materials.
 Our design combines the style of top-selling models found at garden centers with super-simple construction techniques.
 If you can handle basic tools like a circular saw and drill, you can build it, even if you've never worked with concrete before.
 Expect to spend about six hours assembling forms and pouring concrete, plus another couple of hours removing forms and setting up the fountain.
 The materials for this fountain cost about $120.
 Fountains of a similar size and style (usually made from fiberglass or plastic) cost about $500 at garden centers.
 You can create this fountain in one weekend.

 Overall height: 42 in.